Interested in submitting audio recordings and having your relaxing audio showcased in this app?

 • To showcase new and established artists who create relaxing audio productions.
 Silk ASMR offers a new way for artists to be discovered and a new way for them to showcase samples of their content.
 The app includes a link for every artist so app users can discover more about these artists and their content.

-• To promote and support ASMR research and relevant organizations.
+• To encourage ASMR research and relevant organizations.
 There are many reports of ASMR helping individuals to relax, de-stress, or fall asleep more easily.
 Some individuals also report it may be helpful for their anxiety, insomnia, and other disorders.
-We will help to support, promote, and/or encourage scientists and mental health organizations to pursue ASMR research.
-If you are researching ASMR, or plan to, please send an email to email@example.com so we can help to support your efforts.
+We hope your interest in ASMR will lead to great discoveries.
+If you are researching ASMR, or plan to, please view the helpful resources at www.asmruniversity.com.

 Swooloo LLC, a software design company that specializes in providing business solutions for corporations, enterprises, and small businesses